Bill Cosby's sexual assault trial explained

 “[It] can destroy a man,” he said.
 “Can destroy his life.”

+Constand testified some seven hours over two days during the first week of the trial.

+Constand was direct and polite under cross-examination, even when Cosby lawyer Angela Agrusa’s questioning grew pointed and accusatory.
+Cosby kept still, looking down at the defense table through most of the morning.

 Kelly Johnson, another woman who has accused Cosby of assault, testified June 5.
-She had tears as she said that in 1996 she lost consciousness after Cosby coerced her into taking a large white pill.
+She was emotional as she said that in 1996 she lost consciousness after Cosby coerced her into taking a large white pill.

 At the time, Johnson was in her mid-30s.
 She said she remembered waking up with her dress pulled down.